Step 4: Full View

 Should Engineer A provide cash payments or in-kind property to foreign government officials to obtain and retain engineering contracts, or must he refuse regardless of home-country legal permissibility and competitive disadvantage?

-Refuse All Corrupt Payments Unconditionally Board's choice Decline to authorize, facilitate, or participate in any cash payments or in-kind property transfers to foreign officials regardless of home-country legal permissibility, tax incentives, or resulting competitive disadvantage, treating the NSPE Code prohibition as categorical and non-negotiable.
+O1 Decline to authorize, facilitate, or participate in any cash payments or in-kind property transfers to foreign officials regardless of home-country legal permissibility, tax incentives, or resulting competitive disadvantage, treating the NSPE Code prohibition as categorical and non-negotiable.
+Board's choice

 The Foreign Official Corrupt Payment Prohibition Obligation bars Engineer A from authorizing or facilitating such payments regardless of home-country law.
 The Home-Country Legal Permissibility Non-Excuse Obligation establishes that legality under domestic law does not constitute ethical justification.
 The Ethics Code as Higher Standard Than Legal Minimum principle holds that NSPE obligations exceed what domestic law requires or incentivizes.
 Competing consideration: Engineer A's home-country law not only permits but affirmatively subsidizes these payments, and refusing creates a structural competitive disadvantage relative to non-NSPE competitors.